 - Special Products: Aerosol dispensers offer consumers the use of products – from shaving cream to asthma inhalers and other medical products – which would be unavailable otherwise.

-The cosmetics segment represents about 54% of the current aerosol production in Europe.
+The cosmetics segment represents more than 55% of the current aerosol production in Europe.

 The cosmetic aerosols are classified into three segments:

 - Hairsprays & styling sprays: To secure a style and keep it in place